backstage/backstage/docs/integrations/github/discovery.md

   Defaults to `false`.
   Due to limitations in the GitHub API's ability to query for repository objects, this option cannot be used in conjunction with wildcards in the `catalogPath`.
+- **`checkRepositoryFiltersForWebhook`** _(optional)_:
+  Whether to validate push events received from webhook.
+  This option enforce check the repository from push event to be matched against the filters configured in the entity provider.
+  Defaults to `false`.
+  It is disabled for default because you can configure the webhook only in expected repositories
 - **`schedule`** _(optional)_:
   - **`frequency`**:
     How often you want the task to run.
 The system does its best to avoid overlapping invocations.